Remorax/Website/content/about/index.md

 My research work primarily revolves around **ontologies** and **knowledge graphs** and I am currently working on the application of Deep Learning models such as LSTMs in the field of Ontology Enrichment from Text.

-Before starting out as a researcher, I used to contribute extensively to Open Source and eventually interned as a Student Developer for [XWiki](https://www.xwiki.org/xwiki/bin/view/Main/WebHome) as part of [**Google Summer of Code**](https://summerofcode.withgoogle.com/) 2018.
+Before starting out as a researcher, I worked as a Student Developer for [XWiki](https://www.xwiki.org/xwiki/bin/view/Main/WebHome) as part of [Google Summer of Code](https://summerofcode.withgoogle.com/) 2018.

-Broadly, here are a few research areas I am interested in:
+I am currently actively looking for research internships for 2020!
+Broadly, here are a few areas I am interested in: